MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-enqueuebackgroundtask-method.md

 ​Only five page background tasks can be run simultaneously for a parent session.
 If there are more than five, then they will be queued and run when a slot becomes available as other tasks are finished.​

+### Timeout

-If a timeout occurs, the background task is canceled and an error occurs.
+When the value of the *Timeout* parameter is exceeded, the background task is canceled and an error occurs.
 On the page, the error will appear as a notification.

-You can re-schedule the task in the completion trigger. ​
+Be aware that the [!INCLUDE[server](../developer/includes/server.md)] instance includes two configuration settings related to page back ground task timeout: PageBackgroundTaskDefaultTimeout and PageBackgroundTaskMaxTimeout.
+- The PageBackgroundTaskDefaultTimeout (which has a default value of 00:02:00) determines the timeout if the *Timeout* parameter is not given a value.

+- The PageBackgroundTaskMaxTimeout specifies the maximum amount of time that a page background task can run; regardless of the value of the *Timeout* parameter.
+This means that if the *Timeout* parameter value is greater than the PageBackgroundTaskMaxTimeout (which has a default value of 00:10:00), the PageBackgroundTaskMaxTimeout value determines tha timeout.

+For more information, see [Configuring Business Central Server](../../../administration/configure-server-instance.md#Task).

 ## Example
 The following code extends the **Customer Card** page with a page background task by using the ENQUEUEBACKGROUNDTASK method.
 For more details about this example, see [Page Background Tasks](../../devenv-page-background-tasks.md).